jschristie/docs/sources/cluster/index.md

 4. Previous commands did initial scan and filled metadata database.
 Now run `# csync2 -xrvvv -N idp1.gluu.org /` on the 1st node.
 That will try to sync files with the 2nd node, and most likely will fail to replicate all files due to some conflicts.

 5. You should be now in a state of conflict, as certain files in directories to be synced differ between nodes and tool can't decide which to prefer.
-Run this `# csync2 -frvvv -N idp1.gluu.org /` on the 1st node to mark its files that still in dirty state as the ones that will win any conflict next time.
+Run this `# csync2 -frvvv -N idp1.gluu.org /` on the 1st node to mark its files that are still in dirty state as the ones that will win any conflict next time.

 6. Run `# csync2 -xrvvv -N idp1.gluu.org /` on the 1st node to complete your initial sync.
 Now all your 2nd node's directories covered by csync should be identical to the 1st node's.